Snowy0521/Razavi_Electronics_Notes/Electronics_Razavi_01.md

 # Razavi Electronics 1, Lec 1

-This is my note for the electronics lecture 1 from razavi, I hope I can keep going it!!!
+This is my note for the electronics from razavi, I hope I can keep going it!!!

 ---